-In the table head, "Verified" means that I have come across the lens myself on more than two occasions on the net, and therefor know it is indeed an achromat, and it is still being made, or at least being sold new or used.
+In the table head, "Verified" means that I have come across the lens myself on more than two occasions on the net (in 2005), and therefor know it is indeed an achromat, and it was still being made, or at least being sold new or used.
 Price ranges are: Low (below USD 50), Medium (USD 50-100) and High (USD 100 and up).

 |Manufacturer||Model||Sizes||Diopters (+)||Optimized for lens||Verified||Price range|

 |Canon||500D ||52 58 72 77||2||70-300||Yes||Med|

 |Canon||250D ||52 58||4||50-135||Yes||Med|